Skip to content

 When to consider RPA with Tallyfy

-RPA is generally a last resort when more robust API-based integration with Tallyfy isn’t feasible.
-However, it can enable certain scenarios:
+Let’s be honest - RPA is your last resort when API-based integration with Tallyfy isn’t feasible.
+But it can work in these scenarios:

-• Bridging Tallyfy with legacy systems: If a Tallyfy process requires interaction with an old, on-premises desktop application that has no API (e.g., an outdated accounting system), RPA can automate those interaction steps, triggered by or feeding data to Tallyfy.
+• Bridging Tallyfy with legacy systems: Your Tallyfy process needs to interact with that ancient on-premises desktop application that has no API (like a 15-year-old accounting system)?
+RPA can automate those interaction steps, triggered by or feeding data to Tallyfy.

-• Automating data entry from Tallyfy to legacy apps: Data collected in a Tallyfy task’s form fields can be automatically entered into a legacy desktop application by an RPA bot.
-For example, taking customer details from a completed Tallyfy onboarding task and creating a record in an old CRM.
+• Automating data entry from Tallyfy to legacy apps: Data collected in a Tallyfy task’s form fields can be automatically entered into a legacy desktop application.
+Think customer details from a completed Tallyfy onboarding task being created as a record in an old CRM.

-• Extracting data from legacy apps for Tallyfy: An RPA bot could log into a legacy system, scrape data, and a Power Automate cloud flow could then use this data to initiate or update a Tallyfy process.
+• Extracting data from legacy apps for Tallyfy: An RPA bot logs into a legacy system, scrapes data, and a Power Automate cloud flow uses that data to initiate or update a Tallyfy process.

 Core concepts in Power Automate Desktop flows for Tallyfy integration